Edited by: Jessica Merritt

 |Other Fees Charged||Yes||Yes|

-Just like with any other type of financial transaction, selecting a card to use can depend on a number of factors.
+Just like any other type of financial choice, selecting a card to use can depend on a number of factors.
 And because there is no one-size-fits-all solution, what’s best for you might not be a good fit for someone else.

 By paying your credit card bill on time each month, you can positively impact your credit score.
 In addition, you may be able to earn valuable points or rewards that you can use to purchase anything from books to travel.